 - Hits: 6828

-Normally, the Barton pump station pushes wastewater from the Fauntleroy area through a 6,250-foot pipeline to the county's Murray Avenue Pump Station at Lowman Beach Park.
+The county decided to replace the line after Wastewater Treatment Division inspectors discovered extensive wear and corrosion throughout much of the pipe, which pushes wastewater from the Barton Street Pump Station north of the Fauntleroy ferry dock through a 6,250-foot pipeline to the county's Murray Avenue Pump Station at Lowman Beach Park.

 King County's Wastewater Treatment Division protects public health and water quality by serving 17 cities, 17 local sewer utilities and more than 1.4 million residents in King, Snohomish and Pierce counties.
 Formerly called Metro, the regional clean-water agency now operated by King County has been preventing water pollution for more than 40 years.

 Department of Natural Resources and Parks